 - Decreased service life and increased maintenance of supply equipment (including the compressor package) due to unnecessary cycling and increased run time.

-The most common areas where leaks occur are couplings, hoses, tubes, fittings, pipe joints, quick disconnects, FRLs (filter, regulator, lubricator), condensate traps, valves, flanges, packing, thread sealant and point-of-use devices.
+The most common areas where leaks occur are couplings, hoses, tubes, fittings, pipe joints, quick disconnects, FRLs (filter, regulator, lubricator), condensate traps, valves, flanges, packing, thread sealant, and point-of-use devices.

 Leakage rates identified in cubic feet per minute (cfm) are also proportional to the square of the orifice diameter.
 This means that if you double the leak orifice size, you will quadruple the leak flow rate.
-See table below:
+See the table below: